-The result is that Persons with Disabilities (PWD) face significant challenges in being able to enjoy an adequate standard of living and lead independent lives; barriers that PWD face include, for example, the unavailability of appropriately tailored public services (including social care services and employment services) and a physical environment, including public transport system, which does not take into account mobility challenges and needs.
+Persons with Disabilities (PWD) face significant challenges in being able to enjoy an adequate standard of living and lead independent lives in Mongolia.
+Barriers that PWD face include, for example, the unavailability of appropriately tailored public services (including social care services and employment services) and a physical environment, including public transport system, which does not take into account mobility challenges and needs.

-Despite a number of positive developments in recent years - including adoption of a general plan for the implementation of the United Nations Convention of the Rights of Persons with Disabilities (UNCRPD) 2013-2016, a new draft Law on the Rights of People with Disabilities and the development of a National Programme on the Rights of People with Disabilities - a number of key priorities require further attention, including the way in which disability is perceived, understood and addressed.
+Despite a number of positive developments in recent years - including adoption of a general plan for the implementation of the United Nations Convention of the Rights of Persons with Disabilities 2013-2016, a new draft law on the rights of people with disabilities, and the development of a national programme on the rights of people with disabilities - a number of key priorities require further attention.
+These include the way in which disability is perceived, understood, and addressed.

-From a conceptual point of view, a medical model of disability prevails in Mongolia, resulting in a narrow perspective and often with a focus on the deficits of the individual, rather than on the need to adapt the environment in which the person lives.
-Furthermore, approaches and methodologies used in the classification and diagnosis of disability are not keeping pace with international research, evidence and good practice, including the critical importance of early diagnosis and intervention.
-These and other challenges, including lack of access to public services including public transport, contribute to serious and long-term implications for PWDs, their families and caregivers who experience high levels of social exclusion; this includes their ability to participate in the labour market and earn a decent income, thereby perpetuating their dependency on the public purse.
+From a conceptual point of view, a medical model of disability prevails in Mongolia.
+This results in a narrow perspective, often with a focus on the deficits of the individual, rather than on the need to adapt the environment in which the person lives.
+Furthermore, approaches and methodologies used in the classification and diagnosis of disability are not keeping pace with international research, evidence, and good practice, including the critical importance of early diagnosis and intervention.
+These and other challenges, including lack of access to public services such as public transport, contribute to serious and long-term implications for PWDs, their families, and caregivers who experience high levels of social exclusion.
+This includes their ability to participate in the labour market and earn a decent income, thereby perpetuating their dependency on the public purse.

-Drawing upon extensive international, regional and local expertise and experience in policy and public service delivery relevant to PWD, we carried out an intensive situational assessment and consultation process involving a wide range of Mongolian stakeholders, including national and local government, NGOs, national Disabled Peoples Organisations (DPOs) and PWD and their families.
+Drawing upon extensive international, regional, and local expertise and experience in policy and public service delivery relevant to PWD, we carried out an intensive situational assessment and consultation process.
+This involved a wide range of Mongolian stakeholders, including national and local government, NGOs, national Disabled Peoples Organisations (DPOs), and PWD and their families.
 Given the multi-dimensional nature of the project, we have deployed a highly experienced team of international and Mongolian consultants with wide-ranging technical expertise.

-A range of methods were used to achieve the expected outcomes, including primary and secondary qualitative and quantitative research and - reflecting the importance of the maxim at the heart of the international disability movement “Nothing about us without us” - meaningful consultation and engagement with PWD and DPOs.
-Our approach to research and analysis, and the conceptual framework underpinning project design, was influenced by the International Classification of Functioning (ICF) model of disability that focuses on identifying environmental barriers to participation and inclusion in relation to a range of medical conditions and levels of functioning.
+A range of methods were used to achieve the expected outcomes, including primary and secondary qualitative and quantitative research and - reflecting the importance of the maxim at the heart of the international disability movement 'nothing about us without us' - meaningful consultation and engagement with PWD and DPOs.
+Our approach to research and analysis, and the conceptual framework underpinning project design, was influenced by the International Classification of Functioning (ICF) model of disability.
+This focuses on identifying environmental barriers to participation and inclusion in relation to a range of medical conditions and levels of functioning.